movetokube/postgres-operator/README.md

   namespace: app
 spec:
   database: test-db # Name of database created in PostgreSQL
-  dropOnDelete: false # Set to true if you want the operator to drop the database and role when this CR is deleted
+  dropOnDelete: false # Set to true if you want the operator to drop the database and role when this CR is deleted (optional)
-  masterRole: test-db-group
+  masterRole: test-db-group (optional)
-  schemas: # List of schemas the operator should create in database
+  schemas: # List of schemas the operator should create in database (optional)
   - stores
   - customers
+  extensions: # List of extensions that sould be added in the database (optional)
+  - fuzzystrmatch
+  - pgcrypto
 ```

 This creates a database called `test-db` and a role `test-db-group` that is set as the owner of the database.